-Whether you are going for brunch or a late lunch, drive or ferry it over to Bathers for a great way to spend the day with the fam.
-Their smorgasbord is made up of everything from juicy burgers to salt and pepper calamari.
+Whether you are going for brunch or a late lunch, drive or ferry it over to Bathers for a great summer get-together with your family or friends.
+Their large menu is made up of everything from juicy burgers to salt and pepper calamari.
 And if you’re taking your tots, choose from the kids’ menu which changes daily.
 Book ahead to snag a cozy nook and leverage that seaside breeze.
 You’ll be recharged for whatever Monday has in store after the zen-like soundtrack of crashing waves combined with low-key jazz tunes.

 This casual seafood joint is located on the newly revamped Avenue of the Stars.
-The fun seafood spot is an excellent place to park yourself for a few hours on a fine day, slurping fresh oysters and indulging in succulent seafood platters, as well as lobster rolls and more!
+The fun seafood spot is an excellent place to park yourself for a few hours on a fine day.
+Indulge in fresh oysters and indulging in succulent seafood platters, as well as lobster rolls, and some sweets like ice cream and deserts.
+You'll be sitting outdoors, soaking up the sun and overlooking the water when you take a visit to Ink.
 This is an ideal location after you have taken the kids for day out at the renovated The Hong Kong Museum Of Art!

-Ink, G/F, Hong Kong Museum of Art, 10 Salisbury Road, TST, Kowloon, Hong Kong, inkcafe.com.hk
+Ink, G/F, Hong Kong Museum of Art, 10 Salisbury Road, TST, Kowloon, Hong Kong, www.inkcafe.com.hk

-Check out the vibrant family restaurant called Sip Song at Repulse Bay!
-The restaurant is inspired by the beach culture along the southern Thai coast and of course, serves Thai food.
-Based on authentic Thai food, the menu will serve dishes and drinks that will taste great especially after a nice afternoon on the beach.
-The place is an eatery and a bar, so parents can relax to a nice glass and kids can snack on delicious ice cream.
+This casual Thai-food eatery is so close to the beach you can smell the salty air and feel the fresh breeze as you enjoy your food and drinks.
+For those hot summer days, it's worth it to check out the vibrant family restaurant called Sip Song at Repulse Bay.
+The restaurant is inspired by the beach culture along the southern Thai coast and of course, serves a great selection of Thai food.
+This spot is both an eatery and a bar, so parents can relax with a nice glass and kids can snack on delicious ice cream.

-Sip Song, the pulse, 28 Beach Rd, Repulse Bay, Hong Kong, sip-song.com
+Sip Song, The Pulse, 28 Beach Rd, Repulse Bay, Hong Kong, www.sip-song.com

-Hungry?
-Hike or boat over to Yau Ley Restaurant and prepare to feast on curry crab, deep-fried squid, calamari, or a variety of fish from the restaurant's tanks.
+Take a hike or boat over to Yau Ley Restaurant and prepare to feast on curry crab, deep-fried squid, calamari, or a variety of fish from the restaurant's tanks.
 This family-owned Cantonese restaurant is worth the journey.
 They will make sure your little ones are happy campers, offering plenty of high chairs and a beach for the kids to explore while mom and dad sip their weekend away.
+Want to learn more about this delicious beachside restaurant?

 Ready for BBQ, margaritas, and island-inspired favorites from Hawaii, Cuba, and Vietnam?
 We are!
 From Maximal Group, the people behind Blue Butcher and Brickhouse, Limewood dishes out tempting grilled seafood and meats, along with lip-smacking margaritas right on the beach.
 Located at the newly opened The Pulse shopping center, you can follow up a meal with a romp around the mall, play at the playground, or simply run around the beach.